aalavandhaann/ch_bl_geodesics/README.md

 Remember, this plugin is very slow as of now.
 The python code is just a mere re-implementation of C++ code using replacement packages of python.

 Suggestions are welcome.
 I am not an experienced python programmer yet, so any help will be useful.

+Please refer to the wiki section for Install and usage.
+In case you downloaded this zip, you should find a folder named docs